 You can find inspiration for upward feedback on the re:Work website run by Google.
 It’s where they publish their ongoing findings about practices, research, and ideas that have proven successful when dealing with people operations.
 Below is a questionnaire that you can use to gather feedback on your managers’ leadership skills given by their direct reports.
 Each statement is based on one of the ten behaviors of successful managers.

-Simply add one or several of the statements below as custom questions in a leadership review and choose ‘scale + text’ as answering format.
+Simply add one or several of the statements below as custom questions in a leadership review and choose ‘scale + text’ as the answering format.

 (Before you kick off your first (360°) performance review, you should decide on a scale for your structured questions.
-The default setting is a 5-point scale but you can also choose a 2, 3, 4, 6 or 7-point scale or even a continuous scale.
+The default setting is a 5-point scale, but you can choose a 2, 3, 4, 6, 7-, or even a continuous scale.
 This scale will be applied to all structured questions in all future assessments.
-Additionally, you can use various scales and even multiple choice questions in a template or cycle.)
+Additionally, you can use various scales and even multiple-choice questions in a template or cycle.)

 - My manager assigns stretch opportunities to help me develop in my career.

 - My manager communicates clear goals for our team.